wangdayong228/prometheus-package/README.md

             "Endpoint": "",

             // labels to associate with services metrics (eg. { "service_type": "api" } )
+            // optional
             "Labels": {},

-            // http path to scrape metrics from (defaults to "/metrics") "MetricsPath": "/metrics",
+            // http path to scrape metrics from (defaults to "/metrics")
+            // optional
+            "MetricsPath": "/metrics",

-            // how frequently to scrape targets from this job (defaults to DEFAULT_SCRAPE_INTERVAL) "ScrapeInterval: ""
+            // how frequently to scrape targets from this job
+            // optional
+            "ScrapeInterval": "15s"
         },
         {
            // ...